egasimus/dop/README.md

 Set the valence of a new thing:

 ```
-$ dop -g eat
+$ dop -g meditate
-New action registered: "eat".
+New action registered: "meditate".

-Valence of action "eat" set to "good".
+Valence of action "meditate" set to "good".

 Dop will encourage you to take this action.
 ```